Gujarat Elections 2022: BJP releases manifesto, promises 1 lakh jobs for women, hospitals, world class sports infra

 Gujarat elections: Five days before the crucial first phase of Gujarat elections, the ruling Bharatiya Janata Party (BJP) on Saturday released its ‘Sankalp Patra’ or manifesto in Gandhinagar.
-Gujarat CM Bhupendra Patel, BJP national president JP Nadda and state party president CR Paatil were present at the party's manifesto launch.
+Gujarat CM Bhupendra Patel, BJP national president JP Nadda and state party president CR Patil were present at the party's manifesto launch.
 The Gujarat elections will be held in two phases on December 1 and December 5.
 The counting will be done on December 8.

 In its manifesto, the ruling party has promised to create 20 lakh jobs for youth in its five-year tenure, especially 1 lakh jobs for women in the state.
 Besides, it promised to implement Uniform Civil Code, anti-radicalisation cell, and Recovery of Damages of Public and Private Properties Act.